 Cucumber Beetle, Striped

-Beetle feeding spreads bacterial wilt to young plants, especially before the 5-leaf stage.
+Beetle feeding spreads bacterial wilt to young and rapidly growing plants, especially before the 5-leaf stage.
 Cucumber and muskmelon are highly susceptible to wilt; watermelon is not.

 Cultural Controls & Prevention:

-Use a perimeter trap crop of Blue Hubbard or another Cucurbita maxima variety and treat borders with a systemic at planting or with a foliar insecticide as soon as the first beetles arrive, to protect a main crop of cucumbers and melons from beetle damage.
-See below for articles about perimeter trap cropping.
+- Trap cropping: Use a perimeter trap crop of 'Blue Hubbard' squash or another Cucurbita maxima variety, which are favored by cucumber beetles, and treat trap plants with a systemic insecticide at planting or with a foliar insecticide as soon as the first beetles arrive, to protect a main crop of cucumbers and melons from beetle damage.
+For more information about trap cropping: